 What is it about being outside in nature that renews the spirit?
 Walking through the dark woods, climbing peaks, seeing the endless horizon and sunlight streaming through the redwoods, smelling the mossy wet earth and stone, listening to the rushing creek and chattering birds.
 Perhaps it’s because in these moments of beauty and awe, there is less room for thought, for mindless chatter.
 I feel still.

 As the minds settles, I begin to hear the nuances of the forest.
 A tiny slithering snake, the flutter of wings, wind moving the branches, the knock of a woodpecker in the distance.
 A bee.
 The endless breathing of the ocean, waves rushing to the shore and retreating back.

 Little quiet truths begin to bubble to the surface of consciousness.

 Here, I can hear myself.
 And so I’ve been listening more.

-I try to ground myself in my body and stay present.
-It’s been a good challenge.
+I try to ground myself in my body and just stay present.

 And back to the steamed cockles recipe!

 Use whatever shellfish is seasonal and fresh.
 Cockles, if unfamiliar, are basically tiny clams.
 They are full of flavor and taste like the sea, but if unavailable feel free to substitute clams or mussels or even a combination of both.
 Fresh spring peas are delicious in this recipe, but again, if unavailable to you, it is totally OK to use frozen.
 Do try to use fresh tarragon though, it is so good in this.

 Happy spring to you.
 May you find a patch of stillness where ever you are.